Hemorrhoids are a very common problem, with swollen veins in the anal canal causing pain and discomfort.

 While hemorrhoids can be very painful, even the most severe cases will not endanger your life.
-If the blood supply is cut off from an internal hemorrhoid, a blood clot may form – and while draining is required, the clot is not dangerous.
+If the blood supply is cut off from internal hemorrhoids, a blood clot may form – and while draining is required, the clot is not dangerous.

 Are hemorrhoids common?
 Is it normal to have hemorrhoids?

 As it turns out, hemorrhoids are quite common in both men and women.
-About half of all people will experience a hemorrhoid by age 50.
+About half of all people will experience hemorrhoids by age 50.
 Hemorrhoids are also very common in women during pregnancy and childbirth.

 How are bleeding hemorrhoids treated?

 If you are experiencing bleeding, contact your GI doctor.
 If symptoms remain mild, your Charleston GI specialist may recommend the following: